-Institutions that participate in the February 28, 2008 workshop will be invited to submit a final project plan.
+Institutions that participate in the April 8, 2011 workshop will be invited to submit a final project plan according to a specified format, which includes both narrative and forms.
 Staff from NCAT will provide individualized assistance as prospective participants prepare their plans.
 Institutions will be encouraged to submit drafts of their plans for review and feedback before the final submission.